Investigation & Analysis

 Does the Quran Authorize Using Hadiths for Islamic Law?

-Syed Waqas, the author of the research paper Revisiting Hadith Problem: Implications of Forged Hadith in a Post-Sharia World stated regarding the hierarchy of Islamic law: “The religious architecture of Islamic faith puts the Qur’an in the foundation and the entire superstructure gets defined through lens of the Qur’anic bedrock.”
+Syed Waqas, the author of the research paper Revisiting Hadith Problem: Implications of Forged Hadith in a Post-Sharia World stated regarding the hierarchy of Islamic law: “The religious architecture of Islamic faith puts the Qur’an in the foundation and the entire superstructure gets defined through lens of the Qur’anic bedrock.

 The Quran says in verses 37:156-157, which says that if someone makes a claim about God, then they need to be able to justify it with clear and obvious authority from scripture.

-This also means that if anything outside the Quran is used as a source of Islamic or religious law, there must be specific evidence that the Quran gives permission for the Muslims to do this.
+This also means that if anything outside the Quran is used as a source of Islamic or religious law, there must be specific and clear evidence that the Quran gives permission for the Muslims to do this.

 It is the same with Hadith and Sunnah.
 If a person wants to claim that Hadith and Sunnah are a valid source of Islamic law, they must provide evidence that the Quran permits or authorizes following Hadith and Sunnah, otherwise their claim is incorrect.
-That is because if the Quran has all the details, and if the Hadiths are a valid source of Islamic law, then the Quran must have at least one detail commanding Muslims to follow Hadiths.

-- If no such details or rulings can be found in the Quran, then the logical conclusion would be that Hadith and Sunnah are not permitted to be used as a source of Islamic law at all.
+• If no such details or rulings can be found in the Quran, then the logical conclusion would be that Hadith and Sunnah are not permitted to be used as a source of Islamic law at all.

 The Investigation Begins